ippontech/blog-usa/posts/python-in-production-part-1-of-5.md

 source venv/bin/activate
 ```

 As you are writing code for your project, you will eventually need to install some packages.
 For the remainder of this series, we will be building out a simple API using FastAPI.
-Lets go ahead and install FastAPI.
-We also need uvicorn to run out API.
+Let's go ahead and install FastAPI.
+We also need uvicorn to run our API.
 ```bash
 python3 -m pip install fastapi uvicorn
 ```